 The first time I heard the term pickleball, I had a funny image in my mind.
 I thought of a ball shaped like a pickle.
-I thought of people chasing it, bouncing around or throwing it, or maybe kicking it.
-For all I knew it was some sort of drinking game, like the ones we played in college.
+I thought of people chasing it, bouncing around, throwing it, or maybe kicking it.
+For all I knew, it was some sort of drinking game, like the ones we played in college.

 It is none of those things, however!
 It’s a game – a serious and competitive one for those who are really involved with it.

 It’s obvious I’ve never seen this game being played.
 I was interested because I have heard so many people referring to the game.
 I’ve felt a little out of the loop not knowing what this sport of the day was.
 It turns out there is actually a reason and history regarding the name of this sport.
 In short, it has nothing to do with pickles and more to do with having fun playing a game and making up a name.
 A search for “Why is pickleball called pickleball” will give you full details.

 Finding New Friends or Staying Connected with Your Friends Now